Ken-Obieze/alx-Airbnb-database/database-adv-script/index_performance.md

 This document describes the **indexes created** for the `users`, `bookings`, and `properties` tables to optimize query performance.
 It also includes performance analysis using `EXPLAIN` before and after adding indexes.

+The SQL commands for creating indexes and measuring performance are available in database_index.sql.

 ---

 ## Identifying High-Usage Columns